 Scope of Work

-- Additional or different elements of the strategic planning process recommended by the consultant and agreed to by Golden LEAF
+- additional or different evaluation elements recommended by the evaluator and agreed to by Golden LEAF.

-The consultant will also possess the following qualifications:
+The evaluator should also possess the following qualifications:

 Proposals must include the following: